 The solution was to stick the word ‘sustainable’ in front of everything: sustainable change, sustainable culture, sustainable strategies.

 That wasn’t a hard job, because ‘sustainable’ and ‘sustainability’ had reached adulthood and they were all over the place already: sustainable world, sustainable energy, sustainable public policies, green and sustainable, corporate social responsibility for a sustainable anything, sustainable growth and environmentally sustainable.
-Hard not be sustainable.
+Hard not to be sustainable.

 But in the organization, we need to take a hard look at the sustainability of the word sustainable and do so with great care and critical thinking.